location

 Questions to Ask Your Gynecologist Before Uterine Fibroid Treatment

-It is extremely important to ask your gynecologist the following questions to understand the treatment procedure and the risks and complications associated with it.
+It’s crucial to ask your gynecologist the following questions to understand the treatment procedure and the risks and complications of uterine fibroid removal.

-• What is the best treatment option for uterine fibroid?
+• Which is the best uterine fibroids treatment for me?

-• Are fibroids located on the uterus or inside the uterus?
+• Are my fibroids located on the uterus or inside the uterus?

-• How effective medication is a uterine fibroid treatment?
+• How effective is the medicine for uterine fibroids?

-• What precautions do I need to take to reduce the risk of uterine fibroid in the future?
+• What lifestyle changes should I make to reduce the risk of uterine fibroid in the future?

 • Can uterine fibroid affect fertility?